Get

 Conclusion

 Now you have all the basics on how to train a Corgi regardless of their age.
 The old saying is not true: You can absolutely teach an old dog new tricks!
 You just have to have a little more perseverance and patience.
-In any case, though, it’s never easy to train a dog.
+In any case, though, it’s not always easy to train a dog.
 So, don’t get disheartened, and remember to have patience.
 You know what they say: This, too, shall pass!

 See also: